mqq-marek/ProjectEuler-254/README.md

 For i = 300, n will have 8267195767195767195767195767
 digits 9 plus prefix: 12233344445557777778.
-which is 28 digits fo 9 digits comparing to 26 from our approximation.
+which is 10**28 9 digits comparing to 10**26 from our approximation.

 That is clear why method which is based on searching n will not work for bigger i.